From Exploration to Revelation: Detecting Dark Patterns in Mobile Apps: Introduction

-We conducted a comprehensive evaluation to evaluate the performance of the proposed system, including modular examination and ablation study (Section~\ref{sec:rq1.1_exploration} and Section~\ref{sec:rq1.2_detector}), baseline comparison(Section~\ref{sec:rq2_baseline} and Section~\ref{sec:rq3_light}) and a user study (Section~\ref{sec:rq4_userstudy}).
+We conducted a comprehensive evaluation to evaluate the performance of the proposed system, including a modular examination, an ablation study (Section~\ref{sec:rq1.1_exploration} and Section~\ref{sec:rq1.2_detector}), baseline comparison (Section~\ref{sec:rq2_baseline}) and a user study (Section~\ref{sec:rq4_userstudy}).
 The modular examination and ablation study confirm the effectiveness and critical roles of each module of \tool{}.
-We found that our \tool{} achieves \red{0.77/0.65} in precision, \red{0.76/0.62} in recall and \red{0.76/0.62} in F1-score for the macro/micro average performance respectively, effectively covering both static and dynamic dark patterns.
-Finally, the user study confirms the usefulness of the proposed technique.
+We found that our \tool{} achieves \red{0.92/0.85} in precision, \red{0.86/0.88} in recall and \red{0.89/0.85} in F1-score for the macro/micro averaged performance respectively, which significantly yields 27.14\% to 1200\% performance gains over prior work in their supported deceptive patterns, and enables effective detections on previously unexplored intra-page and \revision{inter-page} types.
+Finally, our user study confirms the usefulness of the proposed technique.

-In summary, the contribution of our work are as follows: \begin{itemize} \item We present, \tool{}, the first systematic method that addresses the dark patterns detection problem from app exploration to revelation, covering both dynamic and static dark patterns. \item We contributed the first large datasets on dark patterns, capturing both static and dynamic instances with localization.
-The dataset includes 2,185 unique deceptive patterns (containing 149 dynamic instances) of 18 types from 876 UIs (AppRay-Dark), and 871 benign UIs (AppRay-Light), annotated from 19,722 UIs across 100 apps. \item We conducted comprehensive experiments to verify the effectiveness and usefulness of our proposed \tool{}. \end{itemize}